Learn How Police Reports Establish Fault and Affect Compensation For Car Accidents

 Police reports include the responding officer’s statement of how the accident occurred and if a driver was issued a ticket at the scene.
-Insurance companies can use these details to determine fault.
+Insurance companies can use these details to determine fault and hold negligent drivers responsible.

 In the article below, we will examine how a police report can establish fault after a car accident.